engineyard/ey-docs/pages/custom-chef-recipes.md

 You can now deploy your app code that depends on customizations that chef has configured for you.

-## Report to the Dashboard from custom recipes
+<h2 id="topic8"> Report to the Dashboard from custom recipes</h2>

 You can have messages appear when your custom chef recipes run.
+These appear on the environment page under the "Instances" heading.

 The first part of this is included in the **ey-cloud-recipes** repository.
 The second part you can include in the **recipe/default.rb** you create.